Introduction to Fashion Design

 What you need to know

-At this stage in your career we would much rather see experimental and playful drawing and developmental work rather than necessarily all finished work showing a final solution.
+When reviewing your portfolio, we’ll be looking for examples of drawing and colour usage, design/idea development, sketchbooks and notebooks, photographs, as well as 2D and 3D work.
+At this stage in your career, we would much rather see experimental and playful drawing and developmental work than all finished work showing a final solution.

-We do not need to see all the work you have produced - around 20-30 samples in your main portfolio would be ideal as well as some sketchbooks.
+We don’t need to see all the work you have produced - around 20-30 samples in your main portfolio would be ideal as well as some sketchbooks.
+Any offers will be conditional upon our subject team having the opportunity to review your portfolio, and we look forward to viewing your work.

 English Language at grade C/level 4 or above (or equivalent) is required.
 Maths at grade C/4 or above (or equivalent) is preferred but not essential.